 A typical asset follows a basic lifecycle in the system, which starts with a requisition and is managed till the asset is deployed and then retired from the system.
 The following capabilities support the Asset Management lifecycle:

 Manage the purchase process

-You can use the BMC Remedy Asset Management Requisition Console in the BMC Remedy ITSM mid-tier client to create requisitions for assets, submit them for approval, and generate purchase orders.
+You can use the BMC Remedy Asset Management Requisition Console from Mid Tier to create requisitions for assets, submit them for approval, and generate purchase orders.
 For an overview of the purchasing process, see .

 A user with Asset Admin permissions can directly create assets.
 For more information, see Creating and updating assets in Smart IT.

 When an asset is delivered, you can update the status of each line item in the purchase order to Received.
 Smart IT provides the functionality to scan assets on delivery by using mobile devices.
 Users with sufficient Asset permissions and additional Receiving User permissions can receive assets in Smart IT.
 When the status of all line items is Received, the purchase order is complete.
 For more information about receiving assets in Smart IT, see Receiving assets in Smart IT after scanning them.